 - Retaining school employees that keep our schools safe, clean and well-maintained.

 Yes.
 All funds would be locally controlled and would benefit CUSD elementary and middle schools.
 No funding could be taken away by the State or used for other purposes.

 The strength of our community reflects the strength of our schools.
 By preserving student success and protecting high-quality education, we help maintain high property values in our area.

 Yes.
-All homeowners 65 or older would continue to be eligible to receive an exemption from a local measure.
+All homeowners 65 or older would continue to be eligible to receive an exemption from the local measure.